14 Electric Off road vehicles coming by around mid-decade

 The Scout electric pickup truck looks to be an off-road-focused model.
 Image Source: Volkswagen Group

-Scout Motors, Volkswagen Group’s new company specializing in American launches, is developing an electric truck as one of its first models which it plans to bring to the market in 2026.
+Scout Motors, Volkswagen Group’s new company specializing in American launches, is developing an electric truck as one of its first models, which it plans to bring to the market in 2027.
 Designed, engineered, and built in the U.S., it seems like a highly off-road capable model like the Hummer EV Pickup and R1T.

 The Scout electric truck, gathering from the teasers, features a short overhang, which may give it a high approach angle.
 A flat hood, a high shoulder line, a sleek greenhouse, and vertical tail lamps are part of the design.
 Large wheel wells and high ground clearance will ensure there’s plenty of free space for the wheels to move in off-road situations.

-Release Date: The Scout electric truck will debut in a prototype form in 2023, and enter production in 2026.
+Release Date: The Scout electric truck will debut in a prototype form in Summer 2024 and enter production in 2027.

 Munro MK_1